coder4-c/survivor_support/SECURITY_SETUP_SUMMARY.md

 ---

-*This summary provides a complete overview of the security implementation for the Safe Circle project.
+*This summary provides a complete overview of the security implementation for the Salama project.
 Follow the action items to ensure production readiness.*